I perceive photography as a personal view, complemented by technique. You should be observant, recognize a special light, and capture sensations.

 - Use new batteries, as old batteries are emptied quickly in extreme cold conditions.

-- Take an external instant power battery to charge the camera battery.
+- Take an external instant power battery to charge the camera battery (and so forth.
+You should check with the airline if you need to store it in your handbag or luggage).

 - Take a DC to AC Power Inverter to charge with a car's cigarette lighter adapter.